Fayetteville State University

 By 2022, FSU will improve its five-year graduation rate from any accredited institution to 36.0%.
 This is an improvement over a base of 29.9% for FSU’s 2010 cohort.

 From Fayetteville State University: This metric refers exclusively to students for whom FSU is the first postsecondary institution they attend after graduating from high school.
 Most, if not all, of these students are traditional-aged students.
-The FSU Strategic Plan, 2015-2020, identifies improving graduation rates of traditional, first-time students as our top priority.
-In addition to the initiatives described above, we will achieve this goal by minimizing non-academic obstacles to completion by removing unnecessary registration holds and providing emergency financial assistance.
+The FSU Strategic Plan identifies improving graduation rates of traditional, first-time students as a top priority.
+The “Finish in Four” campaign encourages students to enroll in at least 15 credits each semester to facilitate timely degree completion.
+Posters and banners distributed throughout campus remind students of the financial and academic benefits of enrolling in 15+ credits each semester.
+The implementation of Degree Works, which helps students and advisors develop four-year plans, will contribute to the five-year graduation rate.
+In addition to the initiatives described above, we have implemented strategies to increase retention, including assigning a pre-major to all incoming freshmen; establishing a faculty-based Freshmen Fellows program; minimizing non-academic obstacles to completion; increasing the use of adaptive and other digital learning technologies; and providing emergency financial assistance.
 A multi-year Career Pathways Initiative, funded by the United Negro College Fund, guides students in clarifying their career and life goals and developing plans to achieve them.
 The Office of Student Engagement supports increased retention by offering programs that increase residential student engagement in campus life.

 Career Pathways Initiative: https://www.uncfsu.edu/life-fsu/student-services-and-organizations/career-services